Scintillation pulse characterization with spectrum-inspired temporal neural networks: case studies on particle detector signals: Case studies

-\subsection{Experiment setup}
+\subsubsection{Experiment setup}

 In the experiment, we use the fast electronics to emulate variations of scintillation signals.
-The fast electronics is taken from a \emph{shashlik} electromagnetic calorimeter \cite{NICA-MPD-ECAL-TDR} (with alternate plastic scintillators and lead absorbers) in the Nuclotron-based Ion Collider fAcility (NICA) experiment \cite{NICA-MPD-CDR}.
-The detector system used in the experiment is shown in figure \ref{fig:exp-system-ecal}.
+The fast electronics is taken from a \emph{shashlik} electromagnetic calorimeter \cite{NICA-MPD-ECAL-TDR} (with alternate plastic scintillators and lead absorbers) for the Multi-Purpose Detector (MPD) in the Nuclotron-based Ion Collider fAcility (NICA) \cite{NICA-MPD-CDR}.
+The detector system used in the experiment is shown in Fig. \ref{fig:exp-system-ecal}.
 Square pulses with preset amplitudes of voltage are generated by the arbitrary function signal generator (Tektronix AFG3102C).
 These pulses are injected into the fast electronics through an adapter board for power \& test injection.
 The electronics is surrounded by a shielding box to avoid electromagnetic interference.
 Test pulses reach the single-channel front ends with preset capacitance to produce response signals.
 Then the response signals are wired to another adapter board for readout and connected to a custom application-specific integrated circuit (WRX2F04A1 with 1-GSPS rate and 14-bit precision) for analog-to-digital conversion.
 Digitized signals are finally sent to computers for storage and analysis.

-By adjusting the injection voltage from the signal generator, and replacing the front-end capacitance in single-channel circuits, we can change the appearances of the response signals to reflect the variations in bandwidth, amplitude and noise.
-This is shown in figure \ref{fig:data-viz-ecal}.
+The NICA/MPD calorimeter is able to detect different types of particles (electrons, photons, charged hadrons, muons, etc.).
+Due to the diversity of shower development, these particles deposit partial or whole energy in the calorimeter and generate varied shapes of electronic pulses.
+By adjusting the injection voltage from the signal generator, and replacing the front-end capacitance in single-channel circuits, we can change the appearances of response signals to reflect these variations.
+This is shown in Fig. \ref{fig:data-viz-ecal}.
 In each sub-figure, we plot four values of injection voltage from 50 mV to 400 mV at the specific front-end capacitance indicated by the sub-title.
 The front-end capacitance is varied in the range between 100 pF to 2.2 nF.
-With larger capacitance, the bandwidth is more limited with longer rise time, and more noise charge is induced as the charge is the product of capacitance and voltage.
+With larger capacitance, the pulse appears to have longer rise time, and more noise charge is induced as the charge is the product of capacitance and voltage.